$0 Rhode Island Adoption Quick-Start Checklist

 Post-Placement Supervision: The Six-Month Period

-Before finalization can occur, a licensed social worker must complete a minimum of three post-placement supervisory visits over approximately six months.
+In the standard process, a licensed social worker must complete a minimum of three post-placement supervisory visits over approximately six months.
+Kinship cases may have certain investigation and home-study requirements waived under RIGL § 15-7-11(e); confirm the supervision requirements for the specific case.
 These visits assess:

 For families who pass the three-visit minimum but whose social worker identifies ongoing concerns, additional visits may be required before the final recommendation is issued.